buildsquare-org/buildsquare/README.md

 # Build Square

-Build in community, share project updates, get feedback, and contribute to open source

-## project idea

 Build Square is a web app made for developers who want to build in public, sharing the change logs of their apps, sharing their finished projects and finding projects to contribute / contributors, while discovering other developers projects!

 ## MVP features

 ### profile

-    - [ ] profile is created automaticly on sign up, assigning the profile a random username
+- [ ] profile is created automatically on sign up, assigning the profile a random username
 - [ ] customize profile
-    		- [ ] can edit username
+- - [ ] can edit username
-    		- [ ] can edit name
+- - [ ] can edit name
-    		- [ ] can edit description
+- - [ ] can edit description
-    		- [ ] can edit photo
+- - [ ] can edit photo
-    		- [ ] can edit wild link
+- - [ ] can edit wild link
 - [ ] can delete account
 - [ ] list user projects on a tab on profile
 - [ ] list user change logs in a tab on profile

 ### project

 - [ ] can create a project
-    		- [ ] can set cover image (an image for showcasing the project, not as a cover - it must be displayed not as a banner, but as a github readme image)
+- - [ ] can set cover image (an image for showcasing the project, not as a cover - it must be displayed not as a banner, but as a github readme image)
-    		- [ ] can set title
+- - [ ] can set title
-    		- [ ] can set a description.
+- - [ ] can set a description.
-    		- [ ] can set project homepage link
+- - [ ] can set project homepage link
-    		- [ ] can set project wild link
+- - [ ] can set project wild link
 - [ ] can edit project fields
 - [ ] can delete project
 - [ ] can add tags to a project (tags are not created by users, but by the admins)

 ### change log

 - [ ] can create a change log
-    		- [ ] can set a title
+- - [ ] can set a title
-    		- [ ] can set description
+- - [ ] can set description
-    		- [ ] can associate it with a project
+- - [ ] can associate it with a project
 - [ ] can edit change log fields
 - [ ] can delete change log

 ### feed

 - 1. feed view
-    			- [ ] can see a feed of profiles, change logs and projects mixed in a masonry layout
+- - [ ] can see a feed of profiles, change logs and projects mixed in a masonry layout
 - 2. week view
-    			- [ ] feed of projects most popular this week
+- - [ ] feed of projects most popular this week
-    	- 3. month view
+- - 3. month view
-    			- [ ] feed of popular projects of current month
+- - [ ] feed of popular projects of current month
 - 4. year view
-    			- [ ] feed of popular projects of current year
+- - [ ] feed of popular projects of current year

 ### search

 - [ ] can search projects by title
-    			- [ ] can filter projects by tags
+- - [ ] can filter projects by tags

 ## CONTRIBUTING